 1. Add Ad Server

-First things first, you will need to authenticate an AD server in order to later authenticate an AD user or AD groups to use Splashtop service.
+First things first, you will need to authenticate your local AD server which allows you later directly add that of your AD users or AD groups to use Splashtop service.

 Please login Gateway Web Portal as Team Admin/Owner, go to Management -> Settings -> Authentication tab, and click Add AD Server: